ahmedzaher/notes-mobile-app/README.md

 # notes-mobile-app
-Mobile application for keeping notes on firebase based on Flutter
+Mobile application for keeping notes and used Firebase for authentication and storing notes.